 The Building Department works closely with the Village Plumbing Inspector, Village Engineer, Village Ecologist, Lincolnshire-Riverwoods Fire Protection District, and the Deerfield Bannockburn Fire Department in reviewing plans and ensuring code compliance.
 The department issues permits and inspects for construction projects such as new homes, commercial renovations, room additions, home remodeling, decks, fences, patios and other property amenities.

-The Building Department is staffed by two full time employees; Rob Durning, Director of Community Services/ Building Official and Meghan Cunningham-Richardson, Building Department Coordinator.
+The Building Department is staffed by full-time employee Rob Durning, Director of Community Services/ Building Official.

 What projects require a building permit?